netdata/netdata/collectors/charts.d.plugin/README.md

 `charts.d.plugin` looks for scripts in `/usr/lib/netdata/charts.d`.
 The scripts should have the filename suffix: `.chart.sh`.

-By default, `charts.d.plugin` is not included as part of the install when using our native DEB/RPM packages.
-You can install it by installing the `netdata-plugin-chartsd` package to use it.
+By default, `charts.d.plugin` is not included as part of the install when using [our official native DEB/RPM packages](https://github.com/netdata/netdata/blob/master/packaging/installer/methods/packages.md).
+You can install it by installing the `netdata-plugin-chartsd` package.

 ## Configuration